- Are one of several types of mental health care providers in Michigan.

 - Or is working towards full licensure.

-Under law, this person must practice only under the supervision of a fully licensed psychologist.
+Under the law, this person must practice only under the supervision of a fully licensed psychologist.